-711. Biological Systems and Structures.
+- 711. Biological Systems and Structures.
 (2) In depth study of macromolecular assembly and interactions, as well as the application of structural biology and proteomics technology.
 Contemporary concepts of the principles of protein and nucleic acid structure will be presented.
 Other topics include methods for structure determination such as X-ray diffraction, NMR spectrometry, and molecular modeling.
 Typically offered in the fall term.
-Intended for all graduate students in biochemistry and molecular biology (BAMB); open to students in other tracks or programs.

-712. Biological Spectroscopy.
+Intended for all graduate students in biochemistry and molecular biology (BAMB); open to students in other tracks or programs. - 712.
+Biological Spectroscopy.
 (2) Principles and practicalities of the study of biomolecules using spectroscopic techniques such as absorbance, fluorescence and circular dichroism analyses will be covered.
 Other biophysical approaches such as mass spectrometry and sedimentation analysis will be included.
 Topics in the study of enzymes utilizing these techniques will be discussed.
 Typically offered in the spring term.
-Intended for all graduate students in biochemistry and molecular biology (BAMB); open to students in other tracks or programs.

-713. Large Experimental Datasets and Analysis.
-(2) Conducted as a combination of lectures, reading assignments, and student-led discussions.
-Lectures detail experimental methods that generate large-scale datasets.
-Topics will include genotyping, expression profiling, metabolomics, high-content cellular imaging techniques and practical examples of bioinformatic software and statistical analyses.
-Typically offered in the spring term.
-Intended for all graduate students in biochemistry and molecular biology (BAMB); open to students in other tracks or programs.

-714. Experimental Approaches to Cell Biology and Disease.
-(2) Conducted as a combination of lectures, reading assignments, and student-led discussions.
-With an emphasis on cellular functions involved in disease, lectures detail common techniques used in cell biology experimentation.
-Practical examples and issues of functional genomic approaches are discussed, including design of appropriate cell biology models.
-Typically offered in the fall term.
-Intended for all graduate students in biochemistry and molecular biology (BAMB); open to students in other tracks or programs.
+Intended for all graduate students in biochemistry and molecular biology (BAMB); open to students in other tracks or programs. - 715.
+Fundamentals of Redox Biology and Medicine (2) Redox chemistry as it applies to biological systems is a specialized field where a fundamental understanding of the underlying biochemistry and appropriate methodologies for evaluating redox regulation and its effects on cell signaling and human health are essential.
+This course will emphasize the need to use highly quantitative and robust approaches to evaluate redox changes when these are investigated 1) at the level of single molecules (e.g., working with redox-regulated recombinant proteins); 2) in vitro at the cellular level; 3) in vivo using animal models; and 4) in clinical studies.